-Expert’s answer: How to connect a pressure transmitter and HART communicator
+How to connect a HART handheld communicator to a pressure transmitter

 In the field, you shouldn’t need the resistor because your cable resistance should suffice.
 But if it’s not enough for some reason, just use the same setup you had in the workshop.

 Since the new technologies allow to connect a HART device through Bluetooth with special HART modems.
 We also recommend you to use a windows or Android device to connect to your device and configure it avoiding a more complex installation with wires.